SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ## Configuration

-The configuration part, which is common for all kinds of edge connectors is described in [configuration.md](../common/configuration.md).
+The configuration part, which is common for all kinds of dataFEED edgeConnector modules is described in [configuration.md](../common/configuration.md).

-### Siemens Sinumerik 840d connection configuration
+### Siemens SINUMERIK 840D connection configuration

 dataFEED edgeConnector 840D provides an interface to connect and fetch data from the Siemens SINUMERIK 840D series.